fabric-testbed/fabrictestbed-extensions/CONTRIBUTING.md

 - Code formatting will be checked using [black] and [isort].
 Be sure that your code is formatted with these tools.
+- FABRIC project has a policy of requiring signed commits.
+Commits on the PR branch will be checked to ensure that they are signed.
 - Unit tests will be run.
 - Packages will be built.
 - CHANGELOG.md will be checked for updates.